 Everyday habits play an important role in maintaining healthy and clean teeth.
 You should also see your dentist every 6 months for routine cleaning.

 Also keep in mind that teeth whitening treatments work only for natural teeth.
 If you have dentures, implants, crowns, or bridges, you will need to speak to your dentist about how to achieve a uniform colour.

 |Immediate results, as they involve using a strong bleaching agent with whitening content higher than most take-home kits and OTC products

 |About a week, with maximum results achieved in 2 to 4 weeks.
 The degree of whitening will vary based on the amount of bleaching agent used and the length of time you wear the custom-made tray.

 Teeth whitening treatments can surely help you achieve brighter, white teeth.
 However, how white your teeth can be is dependent on the current state of your teeth, extent of stain, and most importantly, genetics.

-Although teeth whitening solutions can brighten your teeth by up to 8 shades, the natural colour of our teeth is actually inherited.
-While these solutions brighten the surface of your teeth, you may sometimes notice a yellowish tint remains because the inside of your teeth is naturally darker.
-Essentially, what teeth whitening treatments do is to help you go back to your natural-coloured teeth as much as possible – whatever that shade may be.
+Although teeth whitening solutions can brighten your teeth by up to 8 shades, the natural colour of our teeth is actually inherent.
+While these solutions brighten the surface of your teeth, you may sometimes notice a yellowish tint remains because the inside layer of your teeth, dentine, is naturally yellow.
+Essentially, what teeth whitening treatments do is to remove stains and help you go back to your natural-coloured teeth as much as possible – whatever that shade may be.

 In terms of the level of whiteness for your teeth, it really depends on your personal preference.
 However, a good gauge is by comparing the teeth colour to the whites of your eyes.
 The colour of your teeth should not be brighter than the whites of your eyes.